rainbow-me/rainbowkit/README.md

 };
 ```

-The following render props are provided to your function.
+The following props are passed to your render function.

 ### Account properties